muxup/muxup-site/pages/2025q2/chuwi-minibook-x-n150.md

 `xorg-server-git` AUR package.
 Unfortunately, after building this I found `dwm` hangs at launch and haven't put aside the time to investigate further.

+## Article changelog
+* 2025-08-16: (minor) Updated my reference setup instructions to include configuration for when adding ethernet via an external adapter.